The IB Scores Needed for the Top Universities in the World

 These are the kind of qualities they look for in candidates.

-And this isn’t speculation – some unis will even say outright that they hold IB applicants in higher stead.
+Some universities even say outright that they hold IB applicants in higher stead.

 Purdue University, ranked 89th in the world, states on its website that students who take advantage of HL IB courses are “more competitive candidates for admission and more qualified to succeed in college”.